Law of Cuba: Private property

-Cuban law regarding private property has been heavily criticized as offering little to no protection to private property.
+Cuban law has been criticized as offering little to no protection for private property.

 In 1992, in response to the Special Period, the Cuban constitution was changed to authorize the limited existence of joint ventures and corporations.

-Cuba law also permits the collective ownership of agricultural cooperatives.
+Cuban law also permits the collective ownership of agricultural cooperatives.

-In 2010, Cuban leaders Fidel and Raul Castro made the decision to abandon the old Soviet model of centralized planning.
+In 2010, Cuban leaders Fidel and Raúl Castro abandoned the Soviet model of centralized planning.
 In 2011, new laws where enacted to expand the right to private property.
-In 2019, a new Constitution was approved which officially recognizes the right to private property, while also reassuring the central government's authority over the regulation of production and land.
+In 2019, a new constitution was approved that recognizes the right to private property, while also asserting the central government's authority over the regulation of production and land.

 Economic regulation

 Cuba's laws provide for strong government regulation of the economy in almost all of its facets.

 History

 Pre-1959 legal history

-Cuba was a colony of Spain until its independence was won in 1899, following military intervention by the United States (known in the United States as the Spanish–American War).
-Following the defeat of the Spanish, Cuba remained under a US military government until 1902, at which time the US oversaw the creation of a new government.
+Cuba was a colony of Spain until its independence was won in 1899, following military intervention by the United States (known in the U.S. as the Spanish–American War).
+It remained under a U.S. military government until 1902, when the U.S. oversaw the creation of a new government.
 The Diario de sesiones del Congreso de la Republica de Cuba (Daily sessions of the Congress of the Republic of Cuba) show how Cuban law was shaped during this period.

-The influence of both United States and Spanish rule on Cuban Law were present decades into the future.
+The influence of both U.S. and Spanish rule on Cuban law persisted for decades.
 For example, the Spanish Penal Code influenced the 1936 Civil Defense Code of Cuba, which remained in effect until 1979.
 The Spanish Civil Code of 1889 remained in effect (although modified) until 1987.
-The influence of the United States appeared in the form of a supreme court of appeals and judicial review.
+U.S. influence appeared in the form of a supreme court of appeals and judicial review.